Best Wishes to You for a Merry Christmas 2022!

 Too Many Things, Too Few Days?

 (If you’re facing this or other challenges, please take just a couple minutes to let me know.
-I’ll be using that information to make next year’s content as helpful as I can.)
+I’ll be using that information to make next year’s resources as helpful as I can.)

 Wherever you find yourself, though, try not to let the season pass without pausing to look up.
 There’s more to life than your current slate of academic obligations, other work demands, or your next upcoming project.